Fluid Typography

 , text-3xs

-The process is similar, the min and max values of the base font size should be constant.
+The process is similar for the smaller sizes; the min and max values of the base font size should be constant.
+(This time, as the sizes are quite small, it will be easier to get the desired results by using xs

 Easier to set up a scale down